'I can't breathe': New York police officer faces disciplinary trial in Garner death

 The city’s Civilian Complaints Review Board, which prosecutes certain violations of police rules, determined in 2017 that Pantaleo used excessive force.

-Reporting by Jonathan Allen, additional reporting by Brendan O'Brien in Milwaukee; editing by Jonathan Oatis
+Reporting by Jonathan Allen, additional reporting by Brendan O'Brien in Milwaukee; editing by Scott Malone and Jonathan Oatis